Bursaries & Scholarships

 The McBurney St Edmund’s College MPhil Bursary in Archaeological Science

 The bursary is for the best qualified applicant who applies for the MPhil in Archaeology, and who wishes to specialise in Archaeological Science, with a preference for those who have an interest in Geoarchaeology.
 Students with any fee status (Home/EU/Overseas) are eligible to apply.
 Applicant must have been accepted for a place on the MPhil in Archaeology with a specialisation in Archaeological Science.
 The bursary is to the amount of £5,000 and is funded jointly by the Charles McBurney Laboratory for Geoarchaeology, St Edmund’s College, Professor Charles French (a Fellow of St Edmund’s) and private donations.
 Applications should be made in writing to St Edmund’s College, including a statement of no more than 1,000 words in support of your application.
-Applications should be made by 1st May 2021.
+Applications should be made by 1st May 2021 and sent to firstname.lastname@example.org.

 The Omid Trust is an independent and non-partisan charity based in the UK.
 It is dedicated to supporting the brightest Iranian students and enabling them to pursue higher education at leading universities around the world.
 It works with the Cambridge Trust to co-fund the Omid Cambridge Scholarship, available for Iranian students who apply to take a Masters degree at the University of Cambridge.
 The scholarship is tenable at St Edmund’s College and applications can be made in the normal way to the Trusts.